envoyproxy/dynamic-modules-examples/README.md

 # Dynamic Modules Examples

-> Envoy Version: [foobarhash]
+> Envoy Version: [78efd97]

 This repository hosts examples of dynamic modules for [Envoy] to extend its functionality.
 The high level documentation is available [here][High Level Doc].
 In short, a dynamic module is a shared library that can be loaded into Envoy at runtime to add custom functionality, for example, a new HTTP filter.

 It is a new way to extend Envoy without the need to recompile it just like the existing mechanisms